 Appeals regarding refusal of entry or ejection from district property may be filed in accordance with policies FNG(LOCAL) or GF(LOCAL), as appropriate.
-However, the timelines for the district's grievance procedures shall be adjusted as necessary to permit the person to address the board in person within 90 days, unless the complaint is resolved before a board hearing.
+However, the timelines for the district's grievance

 Revoking Transfers

 The district has the right to revoke the transfer of a student for violating the district's Code.